inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 ### Response and Notification Correspondence Requirements

-Beyond the minor modifications described above, Inferno does not modify perform checks to ensure that provided responses are themselves consistent with each other or the time they are executed.
+Beyond the minor modifications described above, Inferno does not modify provided content to ensure that they are consistent with each other or the time they are executed.
 For example, in the pended workflow, it is up to the tester to ensure that if they provide responses for the `$submit` and `$inquire` operations that they share whatever details, such as indentifiers, needed to connect them together and drive the workflow in their system.
 Timestamps not associated with messaging time such as when a prior authorization